FOCUS

 www.csiro.au

-Commonwealth Scientific and Industrial Research Organisation is the
+Commonwealth Scientific and Industrial Research Organisation is the largest research

-largest research organisation in Australia and one of the world's largest
+organisation in Australia and one of the world's largest and most diverse scientific

-and most diverse scientific research institutions.
-Work touches just about
+research institutions.
+Work touches just about every aspect of Australian life:

-the molecules in space - finding ways to improve our quality of life and
+everything from the molecules of life to the molecules in space - finding ways to

-economic performance.
-6500 staff perform research and development over a
+improve our quality of life and economic performance.
+6500 staff perform research

-broad range of areas of economic and social value including: agriculture,
+and development over a broad range of areas of economic and social value including:

 CANADA

-Institute for Research in Construction IRC
+Institute for Research in Construction (IRC)

-Institute for Research in Construction Fire Risk Management research is
+Institute for Research in Construction Fire Risk Management research is assisting

-Active Fire Protection; Fire-Resistant Construction; Residential &
+Protection; Fire-Resistant Construction; Residential & Commercial Buildings;

-Commercial Buildings; Industrial Buildings.
+Industrial Buildings.

 www.irsst.qc.ca/en/home.html

-IRSST Institut de recherche Robert-Sauve en santé et en securite du
+IRSST Institut de recherche Robert-Sauve en santé et en securite du travail -

-accidents, chemical substances and biological agents, musculoskeletal
+concentrated in seven research fields: accidents, chemical substances and biological

-disorders, noise and vibration, protective equipment, occupational
+agents, musculoskeletal disorders, noise and vibration, protective equipment,

-IRSST and you will receive a monthly newsletter with the latest information.
+l'Info IRSST and you will receive a monthly newsletter with the latest information.

 EUROPE